-Since mid-2020, I’ve been moderating a large Subreddit dedicated to handwriting.
-In that time, I’ve gained some interesting insight into what non-calligraphers are interested in when it comes to improving their handwriting.
+Since mid-2020, I’ve moderated a Subreddit dedicated to handwriting.
+In that time, I’ve regained some insight into what non-calligraphers are searching when it comes to improving their handwriting.
 What kinds of questions do they ask?
 What do they want to get out of their handwriting?
 How do they make decisions about which path forward is best?

-Being a penman, I’ve tried to listen closely and put myself in the shoes of the subscribers of the Subreddit—setting aside some of my own biases to create this guide in an effort to help orient the would-be handwriting aficionado of tomorrow.
+I’ve tried to listen closely and put myself in the shoes of the people like yourself—setting aside some of my own biases to create this guide in an effort to help orient the would-be handwriting aficionado of tomorrow.
 If handwriting is something you’re thinking about getting into, this guide is for you.

 Table of Contents